oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

 These options will be passed to form type of action, they can contain options for form types of attributes that will be shown when user clicks action button.

-Single from configuration can be described with next configuration:
+Single form configuration can be described with next configuration:

 * **attribute_fields**
     *array*